 The Group has fully issued Subordinated Sukuk Murabahah under its Subordinated Sukuk Murabahah Programme of up to RM1.0 billion in nominal value ("Subordinated Sukuk Murabahah Programme") which was approved by the Securities Commission Malaysia ("SC") on 7 October 2014.
-On 6 September 2018, the Group successfully lodged with SC under Lodge and Launch Framework a new Sukuk Murabahah Programme of up to RM10.0 billion in nominal value, which allows issuances of Subordinated Sukuk Murabahah and Senior Sukuk Murabahah.
+On 6 September 2018, the Group successfully lodged with SC under Lodge and Launch Framework, a Sukuk Murabahah Programme of up to RM10.0 billion in nominal value, which allows issuances of Subordinated Sukuk Murabahah and Senior Sukuk Murabahah.
 The purpose of the Subordinated Sukuk Murabahah issuance under both programmes is to enhance the capital adequacy of the Group, in line with the requirements under the Basel III capital framework.
-Table below depicts a summary of the Subordinated Sukuk Murabahah under both programmes which are qualified as Tier 2 regulatory capital of the Bank and the Group in accordance with BNM's CAFIB (Capital Components) Guideline.
+Both programmes are qualified as Tier 2 regulatory capital of the Bank and the Group in accordance with BNM's CAFIB (Capital Components) Guideline.